 The Occupational Therapy Assistant Program at Grossmont College maintains clinical affiliations with San Diego area hospitals, clinics and community organizations.
 You will be expected to travel anywhere within the San Diego County Region to complete your fieldwork experience.
 Students are encouraged to plan ahead!
 Clinicals can be anywhere within San Diego County – be prepared to go as far north as Camp Pendleton, Fallbrook and Escondido areas, northeast to Julian, Borrego Springs, southeast to Boulevard, Campo and as far south as San Ysidro all the way west to Imperial Beach and San Onofre and anywhere in between.
 These sites take OTA students from Grossmont College on a voluntary basis.
 Careful consideration is given in placing OTA students in fieldwork sites that will meet the needs of the student including faculty input, student preferences and facility requirements.
 Students may not choose their own fieldwork placements.
 All fieldwork placements will be made by the OTA Program Director and the OTA Fieldwork Coordinator.
 It is inappropriate for a student to make contact with a fieldwork site or potential fieldwork site.
 If you know of a potential site for fieldwork, please give the name of the site to the OTA Program Director and she will pursue obtaining a contractual agreement with this site if it is appropriate.
 You will not be guaranteed placement at this site.

-If you make contact with a site and represent yourself as a student of the Grossmont College OTA Program you will not be placed at this site for your level II Fieldwork Experience.
+If you make contact with a site and represent yourself as a student of the Grossmont College OTA Program you will not be placed at this site for OTA 240 and OTA 241.
 Failure to comply with this policy may result in removal from the OTA Program.

-If you work/worked or volunteer/volunteered at a site, you may not be placed at this site for your Level II Fieldwork Experience due to potential conflict of interest
+If you work/worked or volunteer/volunteered at a site, you may not be placed at this site for OTA 240 and OTA 241 due to potential conflict of interest

 TRANSPORTATION

 Reliable transportation is required.
-It is virtually impossible to attend the Occupational Therapy Assistant Program without the use of an automobile due to the many fieldtrips, fieldwork I, and fieldwork II experiences.
+It is virtually impossible to attend the Occupational Therapy Assistant Program without the use of an automobile due to the many fieldtrips, OTA 111/141/221, and OTA 240/241 experiences.
 While students are participating in fieldwork experiences, they may not drive in clinic vehicles or private vehicles that are not their own.
 If a student is requested to participate in an outing during Fieldwork, the student is to drive their own personal vehicle and meet at the designated location.
 Students are responsible for their own transportation to and from clinical sites and must be able to drive to a site anywhere within San Diego County.
+You may have to go to multiple sites affiliated with your placement all in one day.

 STUDENT HEALTH INSURANCE